tot-ra/workstation/README.md

 ### Insert mode

+- `I` - switch to insert mode + go to beginning of the line
+- `A` - switch to insert mode + go to end of the line
 - `i` - switch to insert mode
 - `o` - switch to insert mode + add new line after current one